-UNIT:1/LAGS: Click 1 to show the information of the physical ports.
-Click

-LAGS to show the information of the link aggregation groups.
+UNIT :1/LAGS : Click 1 to show the information of the physical ports.
+Click LAGS to show the information of the link aggregation groups.
+Port: Displays the port number.
+LAG: Displays the LAG number which the port belongs to.
 Forward Portlist: Displays the forward portlist.